HarshitKumar9030/HarshitKumar9030/README.md

 - ⚡ Fun fact: I love to draw.
 - 😆 I love to watch animes.
 - 👌 My favourites are - Death Note , Pokemon XYZ , Codebreaker , Your lie in April , Demon Slayer and Kaguya-sama
+- 👀 Recently I watched a kdrama because one of my freind told me, believe me it is mindblowing.
+It is "Who are you"
 - 🎵 I love to listen music especially Japanese music very much.
 - 💕 I love to study Science when I am free otherwise I study it daily too.
 - 🎶 I love to play Guitar.